muahchee/scruffyWiki/docs/notes/bandarEsokLore/Characters/1ein.md

 ## Appearance { .underline }

-Has short black hair with their fringe parted in the middle, the two sides are held by a pair of dragonfly clips.
+Has short black hair with their fringe parted in the middle, the two sides are held by a pair of jade coloured dragonfly clips.
 There is one strand of hair in between the parting.

 They have black eyes with irises that look like tv-static.
 Both eyes have slight eyebags underneath.